Owner, Registered Physiotherapist, FR®, FRCms®, RYT

 At age 9, Christina was introduced to soccer and fell in love.
 At age 15, she was on the starting squad for the U-18 Team Ontario.
 Christina was scouted by a plethora of teams from the United States of America, and chose to attend Georgia Southern University.
 While there she received her Bachelor of Science in Kinesiology.

 During her soccer career Christina sustained 3 ACL repairs and 3 concussions.
 It was due to this that she had to put her soccer career on hold.

 Christina attended McMaster University from 2005-2007 and received her Master of Science in Physiotherapy.
-She continued expanding her knowledge of treatment options by getting certified in Active Release Technique®, Functional Range Release® (FR), Functional Range Conditioning® (FRC), STOTT Pilates, Registered Yoga Teacher 200 hrs - RYT200, Baptiste Power Yoga, ktape and custom bracing.
+She continued expanding her knowledge of treatment options by getting certified in Active Release Technique®, Functional Range Assessment® (FRA), Functional Range Release® (FR), Functional Range Conditioning® (FRC), Microstretching, Integrated Seminar Series, STOTT Pilates, Registered Yoga Teacher 200 hrs - RYT200, Essential Oils, ktape and custom bracing.

 Sabrina’s desire to work in the healthcare field began at a young age, and led her to pursue an undergraduate degree in Honours Kinesiology at McMaster University.
 During that time she was an active member in the sport medicine community, working as a student sport therapist for the McMaster Women’s soccer team, and completing her undergraduate thesis on the topic of concussions in varsity athletes.